Billmate/woocommerce/README.md

 ##Description
 Billmate Gateway is a plugin that extends WooCommerce, allowing your customers to get their products first and pay by invoice to Billmate later (https://www.billmate.se/).
 This plugin utilizes Billmate Invoice, Billmate Card, Billmate Bank and Billmate Part Payment (Standard Integration type).

 When the order is passed to Billmate a credit record of the customer is made.
 If the check turns out all right, Billmate creates an invoice in their system.
-After you (as the merchant) completes the order in Prestashop, you need to log in to Billmate to approve/send the invoice.
+After you (as the merchant) completes the order in WooCommerce, you need to log in to Billmate to approve/send the invoice.

 Billmate is a great payment alternative for merchants and customers in Sweden.